 - Gradual loss of hair from the top of the head

 - Thinning or shorter hair strands

 Hair loss all starts with genetics and a little hormone called dihydrotestosterone (hard to say, easy to get).
 A rowdy specimen, DHT is extracted from testosterone with the help of an enzyme called 5-alpha reductase.
 It starts stirring up trouble with your hair follicles, weakening them to become smaller and shortening your hairs natural growth cycle until your follicles stop producing hair entirely.
 You wouldn’t invite DHT to a house party, so why settle for it on your prime real estate?

 Beat your hair loss with our medically proven range of hair loss treatments.
 Simply get started with our online consultation and our licensed prescribers will review your order and create your personalised plan if medically approved.
 We will have your prescription home-delivered to get you back in the game in no time at all.

 How does our hair loss treatment work?

 We halt hair loss with finasteride tablets (same active ingredient as Propecia) which blocks the 5-alpha reductase enzyme from converting testosterone to the rowdy hormone DHT, helping to reduce hair loss and possibly aid regrowth.
-Finasteride is a prescription drug that has been medically proven to treat hair loss in men.
+Finasteride is an FDA approved prescription drug that has been medically proven to treat hair loss in men.

-Simply start an online consultation and our doctors will assess your condition and prescribe your hair loss treatment.
+To access our hair loss treatments, simply start an online consultation and our doctors will assess your condition and, if approved, they will prescribe your hair loss treatment.

 first month with